Installation¶

 Building with Spack¶

-git clone https://github.com/spack/spack source spack/share/spack/setup-env.sh
+git clone https://github.com/exasim-project/spack -b neofoam source spack/share/spack/setup-env.sh

 Next we create a development environment for NeoN and add NeoN to it.

-mkdir NeoN-env spack env create -d NeoN-env spack env activate NeoN-env cd NeoN-env spack develop --path /home/greole/data/code/NeoN NeoN
+mkdir NeoN-env spack env create -d NeoN-env spack env activate NeoN-env cd NeoN-env spack develop --path /home/greole/data/code/NeoN neon

 Next we install clang 17 as a compiler into our environment